-IUI is often seen as a first-line treatment for infertility at Tulsa Fertility Center since it is less complicated and less expensive than other artificial reproduction technologies (ART).
+IUI is often seen as a first-line treatment for infertility at Tulsa Fertility Center since it is less complicated and less expensive than other In vitro fertilization (IVF).
 It is particularly useful for women who:

 The IUI procedure is also helpful for male infertility.
 It is used for men who:

 - Have low sperm counts

 - Have problems with sperm motility (or sperm movement)